amudhan147/isar-aerospace/README.md

-Getting Started
+### `Getting Started`
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-Run the application with ### `npm start`.
+3. Run the application with  `npm start`.
-Access the application at http://localhost:3000 in your web browser.
+4. Access the application at `http://localhost:3000` in your web browser.
-Feel free to reach out for any questions or improvements!
+5. Feel free to reach out for any questions or improvements!

 ### `npm test`